xenups/ddefender/readme.md

 #a simple django login attempts tracker
-its a simple way  to keep track of failed login attempts , by banning the ip you can set expireation time and login attempt by setting the values  setting the values
+its a simple way  to keep track of failed login attempts , by banning the ip you can set expireation time and login attempt by setting the values

 ExpireTime = 60